tinalexander/tinalexander.github.io/pages/2023/11-november.md

 # November 7, 2023

+## Pork producers on FDA's move regarding carbadox

+- **Source:** email from National Pork Producers Council spokesperson
+- **Date:** received November 7, 2023

+> Statement by National Pork Producers Council on Carbadox:
+>
+> Carbadox has been safely used for over 45 years in the United States.
+It is a vital product to treat gastrointestinal disease (swine dysentery) in young pigs, improving their health and welfare.
+With few interventions available, Carbadox is essential.
+It is not considered to be medically important to human medicine and is not a concern for antimicrobial resistance in human pathogens.
+The sponsor of this product has provided extensive research data to FDA showing the safety of Mecadox.
+NPPC will continue to support the sponsor and advocate for producers’ continued access to critical swine health products.

 ## CDC media briefing on syphilis Vital Signs report

 - **Source:** media briefing hosted by the Centers for Disease Control and Prevention